Manufacturing

 How often does Salesforce update Manufacturing Cloud?

 Salesforce releases major platform updates three times a year: Spring, Summer, and Winter.
+Manufacturing Cloud receives feature updates in most release cycles.

 Where can I find Manufacturing Cloud release notes?

 Readers should search Salesforce release notes for terms like Manufacturing Cloud, Sales Agreements, Account Forecasting, Rebate Management, and Industries.
+Release notes publish 4–6 weeks before each go-live.

 Does Manufacturing Cloud have native spreadsheet-style grid editing?